 I’m a Questbridge Scholar.
 Can I also be a Chesick Scholar?

 Yes!
 As long as you are a first-generation and/or low-income student, you are a Chesick Scholar at Haverford.
 We have many Questbridge Scholars in the Chesick family (in addition to Philadelphia Fellows, Gates Millennium Scholars, etc.).

 What if I can’t attend all of the First In Sessions?

-That’s OK – we hope you can attend in person, but we will be recording the first part (large group information part) and making these available for off-line viewing.
+That’s OK – we hope you can attend live, but we will be recording the first part (large group information part) and making these available for off-line viewing.
 The recordings will be housed on the Chesick Scholars Moodle page, which all incoming scholars will have access to by late June.

 What if I miss the start of a First In Session?

 That’s OK – join as soon as you can.